Tushonka is stewed meat that is stored canned, popular among Slavic people.

 - In a dutch oven, season meat with salt, pepper, bay leaves and garlic cloves.
 Bake at 250F for 4 hours, about 6 hours for beef.

 - To sterilize jars, preheat the oven to 250F.
 Wash jars and lids, place them in the oven for about 15 minutes or until completely dry.
+Fill each jar with the meat.

 - While the meat is still hot, close all lids really tight.
 Flip them upside down for several hours, this process helps seal the lids.